LucasPrieto30/screenshot/README.md

 EN
+This program takes a screenshot and saves it in a .tiff file.
-THIS PROGRAM TAKES A SCREENSHOT AN SAVES IT IN A FILE WITH .TIFF EXTENSION When you run the java file a window will appear.
+When you run the java file a window will appear.
 The window contains a button with the text "Screenshot".
 When you press that button the window is minimized and the program takes a screenshot.
-The screenshot's file will be saved in the "screenshots" folder
+The screenshot's file will be saved in the "screenshots" folder.

 ES